-- Causes compression of the anterior aspects of the vertebral bodies and posterior ligament complex distraction
+Hyperflexion causes compression of the anterior aspects of the vertebral bodies and posterior ligament complex distraction.
+This leads to:

-- Chance fractures horizontal fracture through body, pedicle and posterior elements of the vertebrae
+A chance fracture is a horizontal fracture through the body, pedicle and posterior elements of the vertebrae.

-- Tear drop fractures fracture of the anterior superior corner of inferior vertebrae (see Figure 1)
+A tear drop fracture is a fracture of the anterior superior corner of inferior vertebrae. (see Figure 1)